moquality/docs_old/docs/docs/integration-ci-cd/fastlane.md

 ### Run the Lane

 Now that you have integrated MoQuality with _fastlane_, try running the lane with `fastlane [LANE_NAME]` in your command line.

+## Troubleshooting

+### Undocumented Error

+If you encounter an error that is not documented, please open an issue on our [public GitHub repository](https://github.com/moquality/devcenter/issues).
+Alternatively, you can report your error to <hello@moquality.com>.